General Glossary

 This is the grin and raised eyebrow appearance secondary to the spasm of facial muscles characteristic of tetanus (along with strychnine poisoning and Wilson's disease).
 The term is derived from the Mediterranean island of Sardinia.

-- Rocks in Your Headsearch for term
+Rocks in Your Head

 An early practice by quack doctors was to go from town to town curing the insane by palming a rock and pretending to remove "the rock of insanity" from those afflicted.
 Before it was realized that there was no improvement the doctor was on to the next town.
 That's why we claim that an individual exhibiting bizarre behavior has rocks in his head.